babit25/Speldor_hotel_group/README.md

 Greetings from Splendor Hotel Groups (SHG).
 As a recently recruited Business Intelligence Analyst and Data Analyst, you will be essential to our efforts to solve the puzzles buried in our booking data.
 Renowned hospitality company SHG aims to improve visitor experiences and streamline corporate processes by utilizing data-driven insights.
 Your task is to thoroughly examine one of our best resorts' past booking data to identify trends, comprehend consumer behavior, and offer useful suggestions for tactical decision-making.

 # Project Overview
-Your task involves a thorough analysis of a comprehensive dataset, featuring intricate details of bookings, guest demographics, distribution channels, and financial metrics.
-By applying your analytical prowess, we aim to extract meaningful insights that will not only inform operational improvements but also contribute to the overall success of SHG in delivering unparalleled hospitality.
+The task involves a thorough analysis of a comprehensive dataset, featuring intricate details of bookings, guest demographics, distribution channels, and financial metrics.
+By applying my analytical prowess, The company aims to extract meaningful insights that will not only inform operational improvements but also contribute to the overall success of SHG in delivering unparalleled hospitality.

 # Dataset